GenesisFR/DS1TroubleshootingGuide/README.md

 - Run the game in compatibility mode (try all of them).
 - Run the game from the executable instead of Steam.
 - Run the game on your other GPU (if you have one).
-- If you're using a resolution higher than 1080p, see the "Run the game above 1080p" section.
+- If you're using a resolution higher than 1080p, see [Run the game above 1080p](#run-the-game-above-1080p).
 - Disable overlays (Steam, GOG, Discord, etc).
 - Some mods can conflict with each other.
 Find and remove conflicting mods.
 - Some mods don't work on LOA.
 Find and remove incompatible mods, then look for similar mods compatible with LOA.